Langley Vale: History

 Patent Rolls and similar reveal the Vale was originally a farm with several tenants and later it became in effect a single farm (Langley Bottom Farm) and that after the Black Death or at least after the 14th century it started to disappear from the map.
 In a document dated 1255/1268 the land appears to be held by a William de Langley.
 John at Ley from Headley takes it on in 1331/2 and again in 1333/4, succeeding John de Langley.
 In 1347/8 the tenant is a John at Ley then the records give out.
 In 1435/6 another John Langley is tenant as subtenant of a William de Langhead of Epsom.
 The manorial survey of 1496 suggests it was being farmed as a single holding.

 Historically, the land which comprised the village of Langley Bottom was, until 1877, part of the Ashtead Park Estate, although it was in the parish of Epsom.

 It was subsequently sold as building land.
 OS maps show gradual development - in 1895, the road layout is shown but no development.
 By 1913 roads and some houses are named.
 By 1932 there are more houses but still some undeveloped areas.
 A great deal of development took place after World War II and in the 1970s infill houses were built on some of the large gardens.

 The names Langley Bottom and Langley Vale both predate 1911 when they were both used in the 1911 Census returns.
 The names could well define two separate areas of the village I.e. the bottom of the road being separate from the upper part.
 The farm was called Langley Bottom Farm in 1911.

 The village has a long association with the racing industry and Epsom Racecourse.
 Many trainers set up training stables within the village and by the 1950s as there was as many as 15 training stables in Langley Vale.
 Many villagers worked in the racing industry, too.

 Economy and amenities

 Epsom and Ewell Borough Council has permitted minor back-plot development which has permitted higher density development, and some subdivision of plots while still keeping to neat road grid (nucleated village layout) with designated but sufficient parking to every house, overall, except for The Derby, which takes place on a start-of-summer weekend.

 The village has no pub (The Rubbing House across the racecourse being nearest) and very little in the way of shops, a small community centre and church.
 There is a single petrol station on the main road, and one school.

 Transport

 Road

-The village is accessed by one road.
+The village can be accessed via two roads.

 The village has only two bus services; route E5 to Watersedge via Epsom and the 676 school bus to Rosebery School (Epsom), St Andrew's School (Ashtead) and Therfield School (Leatherhead).